 These five traditions are the most powerful means I have found for realizing an enlarged view of the self, others, and the world.
 Experiencing such a shift in perspective gives rise to greater wisdom, compassion, and internal freedom, which opens up new possibilities in our individual and collective lives.

-Four ways for Concerned Planetary Citizens to work
+Two ways for Concerned Planetary Citizens to work

 with Compassionate Resolutions